 In the first story, Associate Professor Jaana Porra urges readers to rethink how humans interact with digital devices, to prevent the blurring of the human-machine interface.
 The second story, based on the dissertation work of Anoosha Izadi, a graduate of the Bauer doctoral program, finds that the use of a handwritten font on product packaging increases engagement with the product and results in higher product evaluations.
 It provides additional insight to why brands from Disney to H-E-B's Primo Picks use a handwritten font in their logo.

 In other news … On Feb.
 14, we hosted the inaugural Bauer Doctoral Program Working Paper Showcase.
-To take a look at some pictures of the event and view the posters on display, see here.

 Please listen to our new episode of Bauer Business Focus that features Michael Ahearne who discusses the importance of sales training in fostering an innovative corporate culture.